-Well written SOPs that are easy to understand and follow are necessary to accomplish that objective.
+Well-written SOPs that are easy to understand and follow is necessary to accomplish that objective.
 Excellent SOPs need more than just subject matter.

 Why you should Attend:

 "Inadequate SOP" observations still rank among the most frequently cited 483 and Warning Letter observations.
-SOPs are one of the first things an auditor/ investigator will review during and inspection.
+SOPs are one of the first things an auditor/ investigator will review during an inspection.

 Areas Covered in the Session: